r5-labs/r5-core/README.md

 ![R5 Logo](img/r5.png)

 R5 revisits the proof‑of‑work consensus mechanism to create a high‑performance, secure blockchain.
-It is designed to process over 1,000 transactions per second while establishing a fair economic dynamic for all participants.
+It is capable of processing over 1,000 transactions per second while leveraging battle‑tested architecture and privacy features.
 This repository contains the core implementation of the R5 Protocol, including the R5 node relayer and all accompanying SDK tools.

 **This repository is constantly evolving; some information above may change over time.
 Please refer to the latest documentation for up‑to‑date details.**